Facing Mediation's external crisis

 Can we ever teach or practice mediation the same way again?
 Who are our authentic mediation selves?
 Presenter Jill Howieson looks forward to exploring these questions and more from the MBT-M workshop during this presentation.

 Resolution Institute thanks Jackson McDonald for generously hosting this event.

 Please attend and gain 1.5 CPD points under the RI & NMAS accreditation schemes.
-Attendees will also be entitled to 1 CPD point under Competency Area 2 – Professional Skills as required by the Legal Practice Board of Western Australia.
+Attendees are also entitled to 1 CPD point under Competency Area 2 – Professional Skills for the purposes of the LPBWA

 About the presenter